SEARCH THIS BLOG

 Sunday, February 19, 2012

 This is the view from my plane as we descended into Malpensa airport.
 A northern Italy still covered in snow.
 Although the temperatures have lifted now, there is still a bit of a feeling of hibernation.
-I'm here organizing things with the Stresa Italian Language School.
-And so, while I am occupied with that, I'll give you a little history and a poem for your Sunday reading.
-But before I read you the poem, let me tell you about it.
-It is a story about Napoleon Bonaparte, and I came across this piece of trivia while researching the other Napoleon, Napoleon III, to write this blog post, about the Pedum, the 'Head of Napoleon" mountain.
+And so, on this sleepy winter day, I'll give you a little history and a poem for your Sunday reading.
+It is a story and a poem about Napoleon Bonaparte, and I came across this piece of trivia while researching the other Napoleon, Napoleon III, to write this blog post, about the Pedum, the "Head of Napoleon" mountain.

 Monday, February 13, 2012